Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Results

 Consider two models for the dark matter annihilation velocity dependence characterized by different values of $n$.
 If we adjust model parameters so that $\gamma$ is the same for these models, then the two models will predict the same power law behavior of $P_{sh}(F)$ at high $F$.
 Obtaining identical values of $\gamma$ for different values of $n$ can be accomplished by adjusting the $\beta$ or $\alpha$ values for the two models.
 If we also adjust parameters (such as $M_{\rm min}$) so that $\mu$ is the same for both models, then we would expect the resultant $P_{sh}(F)$ to be very similar, up to an overall normalization.
 Since we would typically treat the overall flux normalization as a free parameter (since it depends on the unknown properties of the dark matter), it would then be very difficult to distinguish these models from the data.

 We explore this possibility in Fig.~\ref{fig:degeneracy_illustration}.
 Here we have adjusted $\beta$ to keep $\gamma = -2.03$, and have adjusted $M_{\rm min}$ to keep $\mu(\psi_i=100^\circ) \approx 51800$.
 For the curves with $n=-1$ and $n = 0$, we use $\beta = 1.57$ and $\beta = 1.9$ with $M_{\rm min} = 2.13\,M_\odot$ and $M_{\rm min} 1.0\,M_\odot$, respectively, while maintaining $M_{\rm max} = 10^{10}\,\,\mathrm{M_\odot}$ in both cases.
 Once these adjustment are made, we scale the luminosity normalization to match the mean flux of the two distributions.
 The agreement between the three curves in Fig.~\ref{fig:degeneracy_illustration} confirms the expected degeneracy between $M_{\rm min}$, $\beta$, $n$, and the subhalo luminosity normalization (equivalently, the normalization of the dark matter annihilation cross section).
 We note that while Fig.~\ref{fig:degeneracy_illustration} varies $\beta$ as an example, a similar result would be achieved by varying $\alpha$, as both parameters impact $\gamma$.
 Moreover, similar degeneracies could result if additional freedom were introduced into the subhalo mass function and mass-luminosity relation.
 In general, since changing $n$ changes the high-flux tail of $P_1(F)$, any variation of parameters that also modifies the high flux tail of $P_1(F)$ while preserving $\mu$ could result in a degeneracy that interferes with our ability to measure $n$.
+In the case of degenerate PDFs, neither model will be preferred over the other because the PDF is the only information entering our likelihood analysis.
+Thus, when the PDFs are degenerate, our analysis is unable to determine the velocity dependence of dark matter annihilation.

 The impact of these parameter degeneracies on our ability to determine the velocity dependence of the dark matter annihilation can be ameliorated with prior information on the mass function or mass-luminosity relation.
 Changing $n$ results in a significant change to $P_{sh}(F)$, and counteracting these changes requires fairly extreme variations in other parameters.
 For example, we needed to change $\beta$ from $1.9$ to $1.57$ to produce the overlapping $P_{sh}(F)$ shown in Fig.~\ref{fig:degeneracy_illustration}.
 Consequently, with tight priors on parameters such as $\beta$, the impact of the parameter degeneracies highlighted above will be reduced.
 Prior information on the subhalo mass function and mass luminosity relation can be obtained, for instance, from high resolution $N$-body simulations \cite[e.g.][]{Fiacconi:2016}.
 Observational constraints from, for instance, strong gravitational lensing \citep{Xu:2009,Vegetti:2010,Ostdiek:2020}, can also provide prior information on the subhalo mass function.